natgo/wt-wiki-scraper/wikitext-transpiled/ground/AMX%20M4.md

 '''Support:'''

-The AMX M4 is not fit for brawling due to the relatively light armour it has.
+The AMX M4 will not be fit for brawling against more advanced tanks.
 However, there is still a place for it in the Frontline if its commander is ever so daring.
 The supporting tank follows closely behind the heavy tanks, using them as shields.
 When an enemy fires at the heavy tank, the support tank should momentarily get out of cover, fire into the soft part of their frontal armour, cannon barrel, and/or the enemy's tracks.
 The support tank then comes back behind cover, readying itself for attacking again.

 The AMX M4 wields this role well, as it has good manoeuvrability, good acceleration, and a quick-firing cannon.
 It is however, a tall tank, so be wary of seeking cover behind any low-profile heavy tank and it has a below average reverse speed.

+'''Enemies worth noting:'''

+* [[M109 (Family)|M109]]: this is a commonly seen self-propelled howitzer armed with a 155 mm cannon, firing HE shells.
+This plus its good speed means that it can easily over-pressure the AMX M4 at any distance and angle, making it a huge threat.
+Luckily, it has thin armour, so a shot to the hull or turret will be deadly to the M109.
+* [[Maus]]: this moving fortress can seem very formidable.
+Indeed, one AMX M4 alone usually isn't enough to destroy a Maus, but the player can still utilise the tank's good speed, agility, and penetration to weaken the Maus until reinforcements arrive.
+Firstly, do not peek out to fire if the Maus is aiming at your general direction.
+If it's not or it's reloading, target the tracks first, then the main gun barrel.
+Then if the turret or hull is at a good flat angle to you, target the flat armour.
+Try to maintain a rough distance of 150-400 m, as any closer makes it very easy for the Maus to angle and render the AMX M4's shots useless, and too far the penetration of the 90 mm SA47 gun will drop below the point where it can go through the Maus' frontal turret.
+Lastly, call an artillery strike on a disabled Maus, and mark it on the minimap for your teammates.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in a bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->

 '''Pros:'''

-* Fast and good manoeuvrability
+* Fast 51 km/h speed and good agility (-20 km/h reverse, neutral steering)
-* Decent reverse speed
-* Front glacis is 80 mm and is heavily sloped for a high chance of ricochets, similar to the [[Panther D|Panther]]'s
+* Frontal armour is tough against WW2 tanks like [[T-34-85]], [[M18 Hellcat (Family)|M18]]
 * Potent 90 mm gun (same as [[ARL-44]] or [[Char 25t]]: easy learning curve)
-* Good gun depression
-* Good turret rotation
+* Good gun depression and turret rotation
-* Very good reload rate between 7 shots due to the autoloader
+* Fast reload between 7 shots due to autoloader

 '''Cons:'''

-* Overall armour is quite thin against expected opponents ** Thin side armour
+* Overall thin armour and low survivability against Cold War opponents
-** Thin UFP "corners" makes angling ineffective
-** Vulnerable to planes (thin top armour)
-* Bad elevation angles
+* Bad gun elevation angles
-* Long reload time after 7 shots due to autoloader
+* Long reload time after 7 autoloader shots
-* Only two ammo choice between APC and HE rounds
 * Ammo always held in reload mechanism makes it easy ammo rack targets
+* Large hull, hard to hide

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->